 With each new model year, more and more Gravel bikes come on the market, and there's no end in sight to the trend so far.
 So of course you have a lot of choice, but on the other hand you just have to decide on a model.

 With a few simple questions you will quickly find the right gravel bike:

 - How often do you want to ride your gravel bike?

 If you only want to use your new gravel bike once a week for a short spin, a bike from the entry-level category up to €1,200 will certainly suffice.
 But if you plan regular rides and even real training, then it's worth increasing the budget to at least 2,000,- Euro.

 - How long should the tours last?

-In our category Gravel-Bikes you will find a large selection of different bikes from Rondo, Orbea, Fuji, Bombtrack, Cinelli, Giant, Aventon, Octane One, Breezer, NS Bikes, Creme Cycles and Genesis.
+In our Gravel Bikes category, you'll find a wide selection of different bikes from manufacturers Trek, Rondo, Orbea, Fuji Bikes, Bombtrack, Cinelli, Giant, Octane One, Breezer, NS Bikes and Creme Cycles.